 First, I had to define what I was trying to improve.
 The science of keeping people around can really be measured two different ways:

 - Retention – The span of time between a client’s first visit and their last;

 - Adherence – the frequency of a client’s visits (usually per week or month.)

 While these numbers are loosely correlated, there’s no direct parallel (for example, a client who attends more times per week NOW isn’t more likely to stay longer, necessarily.)

 To me, the retention numbers that matter are year-over-year retention.
 Others measure retention as the likelihood of a second purchase:

 “We have 75% retention after OnRamp!” – that means 3/4 of the people who finish your OnRamp program sign up for at least one month of your service.
 What if they all quit after the first month?
 Year-over-year is what matters to me.

-I had a pesonal relationship with every client.
-Every cancellation HURT.
+I had a personal relationship with every client.
+Every cancellation hurt.
 I knew I couldn’t build a business where one in every two clients quit every year, and two-third of all clients rarely showed up.